roywakumelojr/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM (Document Object Mode) acts as a representation of the HTML content of a webpage while at the same time also servers as a tool that can be used for manipulation the content or structure of a website.

 2. What is an event?

+Events can be defined as instances of how users interact with elements or data provided on an app or website.
+This gives developers the ability to set up specific functions that can occur based on the gathered event.

 3. What is an event listener?

+Event Listeners are methods that can be used to monitor specific user interaction and produce a specified output based on the provided event.

 4. Why would we convert a NodeList into an Array?

+Although holding content in a NodeList comes with numerous benefits, depending on what the developer is trying to achieve it can sometimes be beneficial to convert a NodeList into an Array.
+One of the benefits for this would be for the ability to create and Array from an Array using the dot from function.

 5. What is a component?

+Components can be defined as reusable pieces of code which can be used for building elements sharing repeating or common function such as styling and functionality.

 ### Git Set up